Victoria Day in Canada

-Many stores are closed in many Canadian provinces and territories.
-However, there are some local variations.
-Post offices across Canada are closed.
-Public transport services may run to a normal or reduced timetable.
+Post offices across Canada are closed, while stores may be closed in many Canadian provinces and territories.
+Public transport services may run on a normal or reduced timetable.

 Queen Victoria was born on May 24, 1819.
-Following the death of three uncles and her father, she became Queen of the United Kingdom on June 20, 1837 and reigned until her death on January 22, 1901.
-Victoria is still the longest-reigning monarch of the United Kingdom.
+Following the death of 3 uncles and her father, she became Queen of the United Kingdom on June 20, 1837 and reigned until her death on January 22, 1901.
 During Victoria's life, the British Empire expanded considerably.
 However, her powers as Queen of the United Kingdom were reduced as the House of Commons became more important and powerful in British politics.

 The monarch's birthday has been celebrated in Canada since before the beginning of Queen Victoria's reign.
 After her death, in 1901, May 25 became known as Empire Day.
 The sovereign's official birthday was still celebrated, often on the King's or Queen's actual birthday.
 In 1952, Empire Day was moved to the Monday before May 25 and since 1953, the official birthday of Queen Elizabeth II has been celebrated on this date in Canada.
 In 1958, Empire Day became known as Commonwealth Day, which was moved to the second Monday in March.
 The Monday before May 25 then became known as Victoria Day, which is a Canadian statutory holiday.

 |Mon||May 24||2010||Victoria Day||National holiday||All except NS, NU, QC|